“Connecting the Humanities and the Sciences”

 - What purpose does the opening anecdote about novelist Walker Percy serve?

 - What insights did the author acquire from writing his biographies of Steve Jobs and Benjamin Franklin?

 - According to the lecturer, what is the greatest sentence ever written?
 What role did Franklin play in crafting this sentence?
 Why did the author come to this conclusion?

 - How did such qualities as “contempt for authority,” imagination, spirituality, and love of beauty serve Einstein in his life and work?

 - How does the example of Einstein support the need to teach imagination and creative thinking alongside reasoning and scientific thinking?

-- At this point the author mentions the downside of Einstein’s discoveries.
+- At this point, the author mentions the downside to Einstein’s discoveries.
 What was it?

 - Isaacson follows his discussion of Einstein with his lecture thesis.
 What is it?
 Why does he wait until now to introduce this thesis?

 Part 2.
-Two Schools of Thought: The Turing Approach vs. The Lovelace Approach
+Two Schools of Thought: The Turing Approach vs. Lovelace Approach

 - The speaker introduces us to Ada Byron, Countess of Lovelace, considered to be the “first computer programmer.”
 Identify two concepts of historic significance that she discovered.